grafana/grafana-opentelemetry-dotnet/docs/configuration.md

 doesn't contain.
 This can be done by invoking additional extension methods on any of the provider builders in addition to the `UseGrafana` extension method.

-The example below initializes the distribution with default settings, but additionally also initializes a console exporter which prints traces to the console.
+The example below initializes the distribution with default settings but also initializes a console exporter which prints traces to the console.

 ```csharp
 using var tracerProvider = Sdk.CreateTracerProviderBuilder()